microtrain/bootcamp/XX-Cloud/DigitalOcean.md

 Test Apache by entering your domain name into a browser window.
 If you see a page that says *Apache2 Ubuntu Default Page* then your Apache web server is working.

-> Due to firewall settings this may not work in the classroom.
+> Due to firewall settings this may not yet work in the classroom.

 Assign ownership of the web directory to the production user.